 Possible Outcomes of Boundary and Title Disputes in Muscle Shoals, Alabama

 If something on your property is in violation of a Muscle Shoals, Alabama zoning law, the landowner has various options.

 It should be evident that the first option you should consider is to correct the violation.
 If doing this wouldn't cost you very much, or pose a huge inconvenience, you should obviously do this.

 Of course, simply fixing a zoning violation isn't always inexpensive or easy, and may interfere with your planned use of your property.
 For example, you might have just undertaken a substantial remodeling of your home, and later found out that some small part of it technically doesn't conform to Muscle Shoals, Alabama's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is quite minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Additionally, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can usually not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Muscle Shoals, Alabama Attorney Help?
+What Can A Muscle Shoals, Alabama Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning conflict will be markedly improved if you hire an efficient Muscle Shoals, Alabama real estate attorney to help.